Bible Meaning: Its moon, its month, fragrant, place of fragrance

-Jericho is the first location, west of the Jordan, conquered by the Israelites after they ended their forty years of wandering the wilderness.
+The city is the first location, west of the Jordan, conquered by the Israelites after they ended their forty years of wandering the wilderness.
 It was the miracle of the city's walls tumbling down, after the Israelites marched around it for seven days, which allowed God's people to enter the highly fortified town and destroy it (Joshua 2, 4 - 6).
-Jericho was ultimately given to the tribe of Benjamin as part of their inheritance in the Promised Land (Joshua 18:21).
+It was ultimately given to the tribe of Benjamin as part of their inheritance in the Promised Land (Joshua 18:21).

 A curse declared